cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 10. output blinded_msg, inv
 ~~~

-The blinding factor r must be randomly chosen from a uniform distribution.
+The blinding factor r MUST be randomly chosen from a uniform distribution.
 This is typically done via rejection sampling.

 ## BlindSign